FiazBinSayeed/Build-Financial-Projections/README.md

-# Finance-Tools
+# Free-Cash-Flows
-Some financial tools for conducting analysis on publicly traded companies
+Calculate historical growth rates and margin, as well as project out future free cash flows for any publicly traded company.